pieroproietti/penguins-eggs/README.md

 ```
 sudo eggs kill
 ```
 This command terminates and removes eggs, freeing the nest.

 > [!TIP]
-> To explore the code implementation of the `eggs kill` command, you can refer to the [src/commands/kill.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/kill.ts) file in the penguins-eggs GitHub repository.
-This file contains the source code responsible for the `eggs kill` functionality, providing a deeper understanding of how the command is implemented and executed.
+> <p align="justify"> To explore the code implementation of the `eggs kill` command, you can refer to the [src/commands/kill.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/kill.ts) file in the penguins-eggs GitHub repository.
+This file contains the source code responsible for the `eggs kill` functionality, providing a deeper understanding of how the command is implemented and executed.</p>

 ## `eggs mom`
 The `eggs mom` command is a feature that allows users to seek assistance from a "mommy" helper in a TUI (Text-based User Interface) environment.
 By invoking this command, users can request help and guidance from the "mommy" helper, who is specifically designed to provide support and aid within the TUI context.